 - At least annually by IR Investigators

 Why do I need to disclose?

-State and Federal regulations require the University of Washington to have policies in place to promote objectivity in research for which PHS Funding is sought (42 CFR Part 50 Subpart F), as well as to address State laws prohibiting state employees from having an interest that is in conflict with their official duties (42.52 RCW).
+State and Federal regulations require the University of Washington to have policies in place to promote objectivity in research, as well as to address State laws prohibiting state employees from having an interest that is in conflict with their official duties (RCW 42.52).

 How do I disclose?

 Using the Financial Interest Disclosure System (FIDS) – Overview and Navigation.

 For collaborating institutions reporting FCOI (subrecipients of UW awards) or requesting updates regarding FCOIs identified in PHS-Sponsored Research at the University of Washington (prime awardees issuing subawards to UW) please contact us at firstname.lastname@example.org.

 All subrecipients proposed must have their own FCOI compliant policy in place and make an assurance in the subaward to this regard.
 Reminders to the PI and eGC1 contacts regarding this requirement will be sent by OSP at JIT and award stage for projects or programs sponsored by an organization requiring Institutional Review of Investigator SFI.

 For agencies or subrecipients that do not yet have their own policy, the National Institutes of Health (NIH) offer a Checklist for Policy Development.